 The inaugural award winner, Mercy Juma, a Kenyan broadcast journalist, was selected from among 354 applicants.
 Her reporting brings to life the stories of often-voiceless Kenyans who face difficult human challenges and aim to overcome them.

 From the study tour, I came back home with great ideas and tips on digital storytelling.

 – Mercy Juma, 2017 Michael Elliott Award Winner (Kenya)

 In her award-winning story, “Teen Mums of Kwale,” she tells of primary school girls whose families make the controversial choice to let them use contraceptives even though the practice is taboo in the Muslim communities of Kenya’s Kwale County.
 The reason for going against tradition: Their unmarried girls need schooling, not more unplanned pregnancies, if they are ever to rise out of poverty.

 This prestigious annual award honors an emerging journalist in Africa who tells important stories through quality reporting.
 In a special study tour organized by ICFJ, the winner spends time in U.S. newsrooms to learn new skills and share knowledge.
 To take full advantage of the tour, applicants must speak English, even if they work in another language.
 The winner also receives a US$5,000 cash prize to pursue an in-depth reporting project.

 While the application period for the 2018 award has closed, the contest will accept entries for the 2019 contest later this year.

-• The contest is open to up-and-coming, English-speaking journalists working for print, broadcast and online news media.
+- The contest is open to English-speaking journalists working in Africa for print, broadcast and online news media.
 Applicants must have no more than 10 years of journalism experience.

 - A copy of the published story or broadcast clip must be submitted in English.
 Works in other languages must include English translations.